lambdabaa/wbfs/README.md

 ### Caveats

-This is only known to work in Firefox currently since support for es6 features such as promises, generators, arrow functions, and template strings is assumed.
+This is only known to work in Firefox currently since support for indexedDB as well as es6 features such as promises, generators, proxies, arrow functions, destructuring, and template strings is assumed.

 #### Invocation style